Superrehtard/old_diaspora_wiki/Tools-to-use-with-Diaspora.md

 ### "Share on Diaspora" Buttons (add them to your blog or site and make sharing your posts on diaspora easier for your readers)

-*   [Diaspora* Sharing Service (DSS)](http://www.basshero.org/page/show/dss) working for every pod, on wordpress.com, self-hosted wordpress, blogger and any page where you can embed HTML and JavaScript

 *   [German Data Protection Act Button](http://blog.pgs-info.de/index.php/2011/08/24/social-media-buttons-datenschutzkonform) with regard to German Data Protection Act (German only ATM)